A quick guide on how to install the good old Classic GNOME Flashback in the latest Ubuntu 20.04 LTS.

 GNOME Flashback is a lightweight version of the GNOME 3 shell that uses the layout and underlying technology of GNOME 2.
 It is faster and less CPU intensive and does not use any 3D acceleration which makes it perfect for older hardware, old PCs.

-With the release of Ubuntu 20.04 LTS which comes with the latest GNOME DE 3.36, it might sometimes necessary to look at the alternatives which are less CPU, memory intensive.
+With the release of Ubuntu 20.04 LTS which comes with the latest GNOME DE 3.36, it might sometimes be necessary to look at the alternatives which are less CPU, and memory intensive.

 GNOME Flashback (Metacity) fills that gap.

 Here is a quick look at GNOME Flashback (Metacity), before you install it. (instruction at the end).

 After installing the GNOME Flashback (Metacity), at the Ubuntu 20.04 login prompt, you can see the option of logging in to GNOME Flashback.
 Select it and provide your credentials and log in.

 When you first log in to GNOME Flashback Metacity, you would be greeted with a nice and clean interface with an old application menu categorized with items.

 At the top left, the application menu is available.
 System notifications and icons are available in the top right section of the top panel.

 The bottom panel is available with the options of available windows, and workspace switchers.